LuisZ2004/pa1-utf8/DESIGN.md

  Therefore the two byte representation would be 11000000 10100001 or 0xc0a1.
 Repeating this for the 4 byte representation, the bytes would be 11110000 100000000 100000000 10100001 which would be 0xf08080a1.
 The original and 3 other ways of encoding this character are 0x21, 0xc0a1 ,0xe080a1, 0xf08080a1.

-Give an example of a character that has exactly three encodings (but not four, like the one in the previous example does)
+Give an example of a character that has exactly three encodings (but not four, like the one in the previous example does) A 1 byte character can only encode up to 0xff or 0b11111111 so if we need to encode more bits, multiple bytes are needed.
+A character with bits 1111 1111 1 that need to be encoded would require at least two bytes and thus have exactly 3 ways of encoding.
+11000111 10111111
+11100000 100000111 10111111
+11100000 100000000 10000111 10111111
+These would be the 3 ways of encoding the character.

 What are some problems with having these multiple encodings, especially for ASCII characters?
 A web search for “overlong UTF-8 encoding” may be useful here.

+Having multiple encodings for multiple characters, especially ascii, leads to confusion on which character you are trying to represent.
+Assuming that the character is always in its shortest form and is a way to mitigate this however if for whatever reason it wasnt, issues could arise with compatibility between both formats.
+Also, security issues may appear if you account for overlong encoding beacause if an overlong utf-8 character is mapped to another then this leads to the possibility an incorrect password is correct because of the chance that the character's overlong encoding was accounted for.